-CBAN is a project on the shared platform of Tides Canada
+CBAN is a project of Tides Canada.

 For the LATEST ACTION and NEWS, subscribe to the CBAN News and Action mailing list CBAN.CA/ABOUT/CBAN-E-NEWS

 Check out the findings from CBAN's GMO Inquiry.
 Our 6 reports investigate the impacts and risks of genetically modified crops and foods in Canada after 20 years.